-13. Solve problems and apply in a work context demonstrating autonomy and independence in learning and the ability to take personal responsibility and make decisions and judgements.
-FDEW2003 FDEW2005 FDEW2004 14.
-Communicate information, arguments and analysis and present information effectively in an appropriate form to a variety of audiences FDEW2003 FDEW2006 15.
-Demonstrate the ability to self-appraise and reflect on practice FDEW1004 FDEW2002 FDEW2004
+12. Solve problems and apply in a work context demonstrating autonomy and independence in learning and the ability to take personal responsibility, make decisions and judgements.
+FDEW2004 13.
+Effectively communicate information, arguments and analysis, and present information effectively in an appropriate form to a variety of audiences FDEW2003 FDEW2006

+14. Demonstrate the ability to self-appraise and critically reflect on FDEW2002 practice FDEW2004